-Lake George serves as the primary drinking water supply for both residents and visitors (Boylen et al. 2014); approximately 75% of homes get their drinking water directly from the lake or private wells within the watershed (LGA 2016).
-The Towns of Lake George, Bolton, and Ticonderoga and the Village of Lake George utilize municipal water services.
-Where these services are unavailable, a comparable number of properties throughout the watershed rely on private on-site wells or direct withdrawal from the lake.
-The water district of Diamond Point draws water from two wells along Diamond Point Road, and the Town of Bolton draws from Edgecomb Pond, directly upstream from Lake George.
-The Village of Lake George withdraws water directly from the lake, which then goes through a filter system also used by portions of the Town of Lake George.
-The Village of Lake George water district provides drinking water for approximately

-1,800 people through 1,400 service connections with an average daily demand of 700,000 gallons and permitted capacity of 2 million gallons per day (Village of Lake George 2016; LGA 2016).
-Ticonderoga draws water from a reservoir and the lake (up to 1 million gallons per day) and has the lowest capacity.
-Ticonderoga recently drilled new wells, and its use of the reservoir will soon be terminated.
-Ticonderoga is currently aiming to upgrade its filtration plant, with continued use of Lake George water.
-Bolton and Diamond Point have the largest available capacities.
-The Village of Lake George has the largest system, measured in gallons drawn per day (LGA 2016).
+The towns of Lake George, Bolton, and Ticonderoga and the Village of Lake George utilize municipal water services.
+The Diamond Point Water District draws water from two wells along Diamond Point Road, and the Town of Bolton draws from Edgecomb Pond, directly upstream from Lake George.
+Lake George Village draws water directly from Lake George, and its water system provides drinking water for approximately 1,800 people through 1,400 service connections, with an average daily demand of 700,000 gallons and a permitted capacity of 2 million gallons per day (Village of Lake George 2016; LGA 2016).
+Lake George Village also provides drinking water to portions of the Town of Lake George.
+The Ticonderoga Water District draws water from Gooseneck Pond and Lake George (up to 1 million gallons per day).
+Ticonderoga Water District drilled new wells, and its use of Gooseneck Pond will be terminated.
+The Water District is currently pursuing a project to upgrade its Baldwin Landing filtration plant, which treats Lake George water.

 The U.S. Environmental Protection Agency (USEPA) sets health advisories to protect people from being exposed to contaminants in drinking water.
-As described by the USEPA: "The Safe Drinking Water Act provides the authority for the USEPA to publish health advisories for contaminants not subject to any national primary drinking water regulation.
+As described by USEPA: "The Safe Drinking Water Act provides the authority for USEPA to publish health advisories for contaminants not subject to any national primary drinking water regulation.
 Health advisories describe nonregulatory concentrations of drinking water contaminants at or below which adverse health effects are not anticipated to occur over specific exposure durations (e.g., one-day, 10-days, several years, and a lifetime).
-HAs are not legally enforceable federal standards and are subject to change as new information becomes available."
+Health advisories are not legally enforceable federal standards and are subject to change as new information becomes available."